Fostering excellence in governance and management in Australia, Asia, and the Pacific*

 - Build international capacity and collaboration in protected areas management and training to support continuous learning and improvement.

-- Draw on the strengths, expertise and specialised capacities of universities, Protected Area agencies and other institutions in Asia, Pacific, Oceania and internationally to offer the highest quality educational training products, applied learning experiences and research.
+- Draw on the strengths, expertise and specialised capacities of universities, Protected Area agencies and other institutions in Australia, Asia, the Pacific and internationally to offer the highest quality educational training products, applied learning experiences and research.

 - Build on and enhance regional opportunities to demonstrate, guide and support excellence in protected areas management and governance.